payloadcms/payload-3.0-demo/README.md

 ### Follow along with breaking changes

-There is a possibility that we will make breaking changes before releasing the beta, and then the full stable version of Payload 3.0.
+There is a possibility that we will make breaking changes before releasing the full stable version of Payload 3.0.

 **To follow along with breaking changes in advance of the full, stable release,** you can keep an eye on the [CHANGELOG.md](https://github.com/payloadcms/payload-3.0-demo/blob/main/CHANGELOG.md).